nlohmann/json/docs/mkdocs/docs/api/basic_json/update.md

 ??? example

-    One common usecase for this function is the handling of user settings.
-Assume your application can configured in some aspects:
+    One common use case for this function is the handling of user settings.
+Assume your application can be configured in some aspects:

     ```json